This is clearly untrue. This is what a proper "hurt the poor" programme looks like:

 This argument is so fatuous and obviously stupid that it is barely worth debunking, but here goes...

-a) Back in 1909 when eighty or ninety per cent of people were private tenants and LVT was seriously on the Liberal government's agenda, who was campaigning strongest against the introduction thereof, to the extent of provoking a constitutional crisis?
-The large landowners in the House of Lords of course, they wanted to keep all the lovely rents for themselves.
-The situation is no different today, it is the same vested interests (and the bankers) who are fighting against LVT (or Mansion Tax or Council Tax rebanding or Business Rates increases etc).
-If LVT would really enable them to re-acquire all the bits of land they sold for cheap and then make even more money by renting them out again, why wouldn't these powerful people be subtly campaigning for it?
+a) Back in 1909 when eighty or ninety per cent of people were private tenants and LVT was seriously on the Liberal government's agenda, the counter-campaign was mounted by the large hereditary landowners in the House of Lords of course, they wanted to keep all the rent for themselves (to the extent of triggering a constitutional crisis).
+The situation is no different today, it is the same vested interests (and the bankers) who are fighting against LVT (or Mansion Tax or Council Tax rebanding or Business Rates revaluations).
+If LVT would really enable them to re-acquire all the land cheaply and make even more money by renting it out again, why wouldn't these powerful people be subtly campaigning for it?

 b) Owner-occupation rates in the UK rose fastest between 1950 and 1970, from 30% to over 50%.
 What were we doing differently?
 Rents were capped; rental income was taxed at higher rates than earned income; there was lots of new construction (social housing and for private purchase); mortgage lending was strictly rationed and we had Domestic Rates, which were much higher than Council Tax on all but the smallest homes and Schedule A tax, which between them were something approaching a modest LVT.
 There just wasn't much point being a landlord as you couldn't make much money from it.
-I don't approve of rent caps, as it happens, they cause more bother than they are worth, but by taxing away the site premium, the net rent collected by landlords would be effectively capped at a few thousand pounds per year per home.
+Rent controls are a crude way of preventing concentration of ownership of land, so the arguments for them overlap with arguments for LVT.

 c) Since 1997, the period of extreme Home-Owner-Ism (fuelled mainly by easy credit and low interest rates; a reduction in new construction; modest real reductions in Council Tax; and savage tax hikes on the productive economy) owner-occupation rates have been falling.
-The number of private renter households has increased from 2 million to 3.6 million, and after Council House sales petered out in about 2002, the percentage of owner-occupier households has fallen from 70% to 65%.
+The number of private renters has doubled from 10% to 20% over the last decade, and is likely to rise further.
+After Council House sales petered out in about 2002, owner-occupation rates peaked at 72%.
+Since then, the percentage of owner-occupier households has fallen to 63%, its lowest level since 1985.
 So it's clear that Home-Owner-Ism leads to land ownership being concentrated in fewer hands and more rent being collected by fewer people (top bankers).
 What evidence is there to suggest that LVT, which is the opposite of Home-Owner-Ism, would accelerate rather than reverse this trend?
 None or negative?

 d) On the facts, it will always be cheaper to be an owner-occupier than a tenant; you'll be (say) £4,000 a year better off once you've paid off the mortgage.
 So there is nothing to be gained by selling up and then renting a similar sized house.
 If low earners trade down, then by and large the purchasers will be owner-occupiers themselves, albeit slightly higher earning ones.